 This FAQ demonstrates how to make the Open VPN Service automatically start if it keeps stopping despite the PC being left on or each time it is turned on.

-After downloading and going through the installer, check the services to ensure that the Open VPN service is set to start automatically by going to ‘Properties‘ as this may show as ‘Manual‘.
+Check the services (WIN + R and type in ‘services.msc’) to ensure that the Open VPN service is set to start automatically by going to ‘Properties‘ as this may show as ‘Manual‘.

 Open notepad and type: Net start OpenVPNService (if the name of the service is something different then please change as appropriate)